Juan de Contreras y López de Ayala: Biography

 Juan de Contreras y López de Ayala Thomé y del Hierro was born in the city of Segovia on June 30, 1893, into a noble family, the son of Luis de Contreras and Ramona López de Ayala y del Hierro, the Marquess and Marchioness of Lozoya.

 In his youth he studied at the Institute of Segovia, later earning degrees in Law from the University of Salamanca and in Philosophy and Letters from the University of Madrid.
-He served as professor of Spanish History and Art History at the University of Valencia, University of Madrid, and University of Navarra.
+He was professor of Spanish History and Art History at the University of Valencia, University of Madrid, and University of Navarra.

 He was elected deputy to the Cortes republicanas in the 1933 elections for Segovia.
 In the 1936 Spanish general election he was re-elected deputy for Segovia on the lists of the CEDA.
 Between 1939 and 1951 he held the position of Director General of Fine Arts.
 Later, in 1952, he became director of the Spanish Academy in Rome.
 In 1964 he was appointed director of the Institute of Spain and, in 1978, director of the Real Academia de Bellas Artes de San Fernando.
 He served as vice president of the Hispanic Society of America and was a member of several foreign academies.
 He presided over the Centro Segoviano from February 26, 1959, and the Association of Spanish Writers and Artists from 1964, both until his death.

 He was also a procurador (representative) in the Francoist Cortes.

 He inherited the title of Marquess of Lozoya upon the death of his brother Luis and married in 1931 his cousin Constanza López de Ayala y Morenes, daughter of the Counts of Cedillo, with whom he had two daughters, Dominica and María Angelina.
 In 1976 King Juan Carlos I of Spain granted him the Grandee of Spain dignity in a personal capacity.

 He died in his native Segovia on April 23, 1978.